Life Insurance Artificial Heart Valve.

-If you’re looking for actual medical advice, we’re sorry to tell you, but you’ve definitely come to the wrong place.
-But if, you’re looking for help finding the “best” life insurance policy that you can qualify for, good news, we’re here to help!
+If you’re looking for actual medical advice, we’re sorry to tell you, but you’ve come to the wrong place.
+But if you’re looking for help finding the “best” life insurance policy that you can qualify for, good news, we’re here to help!

 What rate (or price) can I qualify for?

-What you’re generally going to find is that once you have received an artificial heart valve, no matter how “great” your health may become, in the eyes of the life insurance industry, you’re always going to remain an “at risk” applicant!
+You’re generally going to find that once you have received an artificial heart valve, no matter how “great” your health may become, in the eyes of the life insurance industry, you’re always going to remain an “at-risk” applicant!

 Which means that…

-It’s now going to be more important than ever that you do your research and know “which” life insurance companies are going to tend to be more “lenient” towards those that have received an artificial heart valve and which of “those” life insurance companies are going to have the most competitive pricing for “at risk” applicants.
+It’s now going to be more important than ever that you do your research and know “which” life insurance companies are going to tend to be more “lenient” towards those that have received an artificial heart valve.

 The good news…

-Is that this is the approach that we take every day here at IBUSA when working with individuals who have been diagnosed with any kind of “serious” pre-existing medical condition or have undergone any kind of procedure like receiving an artificial heart valve.
+This is the approach that we take every day here at IBUSA when working with individuals diagnosed with any kind of “serious” pre-existing medical condition or have undergone any kind of procedure like receiving an artificial heart valve.